Keyboard shortcuts

 • schema_version

-• target: chessboard, charuco, or marker_board
+• target: chessboard, charuco, marker_board, or puzzle_board

 • page: size, orientation, and margin in millimeters